-We have audited Treasure Coast Health Council, Inc.'s, d/b/a Health Council of Southeast Florida (a nonprofit organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Organization's major federal program for the year ended June 30, 2016.
-Treasure Coast Health Council, Inc.'s major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Treasure Coast Health Council, Inc.'s, d/b/a Health Council of Southeast Florida (a nonprofit organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Treasure Coast Health Council, Inc.'s, d/b/a Health Council of Southeast Florida major federal programs for the year ended June 30, 2019.
+Treasure Coast Health Council, Inc.'s major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.